IBM-Swift/iOSSampleKituraKit/KituraiOS/KituraKit/README.md

 #### KituraKit

-Client.swift, PersistableExtension.swift are taken from the sources files folder of the [KituraKit](https://github.com/IBM-Swift/KituraBuddy) repository with their import statements removed.
+Client.swift and RequestErrorExtension.swift are taken from the sources files folder of the [KituraKit](https://github.com/IBM-Swift/KituraBuddy) repository with their import statements removed.

 #### KituraKit dependencies